tmansuroglu/Foodcheck/ISSUES.md

 -   add profile button
 -   uid and docid are same. is it a problem?
 -   there is memory leak.
--   manage diet is too stacked, seperate it to components.
+-   manage diet and edit diet are too stacked, seperate it to components.
 -   register redirect to login doesnt work
 -   to put meal data inside edit meal component you have to click on the name of meal, not on the component that holds the name. panel doesnt have an on click event
--   after addding food form should reset,
 -   some food dont have serving size
--   instead of showing selected measure as just name , show that measure's object
+-   instead of showing selected measure as just name , shows that measure's object
--   delete alt_measures
 -   in manageDiet, meals state store same meal 2 times
 -   what if user doesnt select food from autocomplete search and clicks on add?
 -   search form doesnt reset after searching
 -   file names are bad. decide on naming convention
 -   git doesnt recognize capital letter changes
+-   round nutrient numbers